CNC Plastic Machining Services – Custom Machined Plastic Parts Manufacturer in China

 Both CNC machining and laser cutting are popular techniques for cutting plastics, and each of the processes has its own advantages and disadvantages.
 The better option is determined by the specific requirements.

-– Laser cutters are very precise and accurate as well, and are particularly good at cutting thin sheets of plastic.
+Laser cutters are very precise and accurate as well, and are particularly good at cutting thin sheets of plastic.
 Laser cutters can produce intricate designs with a high level of detail, and can cut through thick plastics quickly and efficiently.
 They also leave a clean, polished edge on the cut surface, which can be an advantage in some applications.
 If intricate designs and clean edges are needed, a laser cutter may be the better option.
+As a plastic CNC machining China supplier, Junying also provides on-demand sheet metal fabrication and various cutting techniques.

 What is the Cutting Speed for Plastic?